HillsMakan/sydneyhillsmakan/src/content/partner/zumba_with_sujita.md

 **Join Our Zumba Sessions !**

-Get fit the fun way!
+Get fit the fun way !
 Zumba is a high-energy dance workout that helps burn calories, boost your mood, and improve your coordination – all while grooving to great music.